 So can the praise surrounding probiotics for bloating really be verified by experts in the field?
 We decided to ask.
 And as someone who has previously felt like probiotics made my bloating worse, I had an especially piqued interest.
-To get to the bottom of the question, I wanted to get back to the basics (ahem, science) and interviewed Richard Lin, the CEO of microbiome wellness company Thryve Inside, and Kelly Heim, Ph.D., senior director, scientific affairs for Genestra Brands and pharmacologist for Pure Encapsulations.
+To get to the bottom of the question, I wanted to get back to the basics (ahem, science) and interviewed Richard Lin, the CEO of microbiome wellness company Ombre, and Kelly Heim, PhD, Senior Scientific Director of Genomics and Pharmacology at Atrium Innovations.

 1. What Causes Bloating?

-Like most health-related questions, there isn't one exact—or simple—answer.
-However, as Lin (who regularly works with leading scientists, nutritionists, and doctors in the field) explains, bloating can often be caused by SIBO, otherwise known as Small Intestinal Bacterial Overgrowth.
+Like most health-related questions, there isn't one exact (or simple) answer.
+As Lin (who regularly works with leading scientists, nutritionists, and doctors in the field) explains, bloating can often be caused by SIBO, otherwise known as Small Intestinal Bacterial Overgrowth.
 "Methanobrevibacter smithii, Methanosphaera stadtmanae, and other Methanobacteriales, which are speculated in SIBO, are able to synthesize methane, which causes gas to build up, inducing the physical sensation of bloating."

 In other words (because, yes, that was a lot of terminology), occasional gas, bloating, or a disruption in your daily bowel habits are all common signs of an unbalanced gut microbiome.
 Confirms Heim: "Your gastrointestinal tract contains over 500 bacterial species that work together to facilitate digestion and promote overall well-being, and if the balance of these bacteria is disrupted—typically from things like medication use, stress, travel, and poor diet—you may notice it in the form of digestive trouble and bloating."